 Any thick noodles, instant noodles, wheat noodles, ramen, or udon work best for this dish.

-2) Sesame Seed Test – Drop a sesame seed or a small piece of bread into the oil.
-If it sizzles gently and takes about 15 seconds to turn golden, the oil is at a good medium heat.
+2) Sesame seed test: Drop a sesame seed or a small piece of bread into the oil.
+If it sizzles gently and turns golden in 15 seconds, it's ready.

 Recipe Card